WebAhead/master-reference/curriculum-planning/style-guide.md

 - be separated under the same subsections as week LO's

 ### Week slides.md
-slides.md is a collection of links to all slides previous mentors have created in the past.
+slides.md is a collection of links to slides mentors have previously created.
+They are kept as reference as it is not nessesary for them to delivered as part of the curriculum.

 Slides should:
 - follow the naming convention `sd-week[no]-[workshopname]` eg `sd-week7-ws-password-management`
 - have a short description of what they include
+- be stored in either `FAC Shared` google drive or a repo in `foundersandcoders` organisation
+- be self explanatory by either containing detailing on slides or mentor notes

 ## Workshops & Morning Challenges
 Repo's names should be prepended with: